 Was there any damage to property or plant?

 A clearly laid out incident report will help keep all details concise and will avoid confusion.

 Element 3: Objective

 The third key element of a good incident report is that is should be supported by facts and be objective, rather than being biased.
 Reports of incidents should be free from bias and opinions, and should instead focus on the facts at hand.
 Rather than appointing blame, the incident report must create a picture of both sides of the story.

 There are several ways to put objectivity at the heart of an incident report.

 Firstly, your organization could stipulate that the person who submits an incident report form must take photos of the surrounding environment including annotations.
 This centres the report on visual evidence of the event or incident, instead of based on opinionated and biased statements.

 Secondly, if the report includes statements from patients and/or witnesses, you could stipulate that the person completing the incident report quotes them, instead of paraphrasing.

 This is important because, depending on the severity of the incident, the incident report should be submitted to an investigation team to further study and look for the root causes.
 The primary purpose of this investigation isn’t to find fault but to develop corrective actions to prevent similar incidents from occurring.

 In the event of negligence and/or criminal culpability, this will be referred to the relevant legal authorities.
-The purpose of the incident investigation is to collect and analyze the information and evidence.
+The purpose of the incident investigation is to collect and analyse the information and evidence.
 This process will be far smoother if safety professionals have photographic evidence and witness quotes to work from.